 It’s important to get started on this as soon as possible.
 Google Analytics properties only start processing data after their setup date, and you can’t import historical data into a new property.
 By setting up GA4 today, you’ll have a span of time where you’ll have access to both UA and GA4 data.
 That way, you’ll have plenty of time to verify your tracking is consistent before the GA4 switchover.

 Google Analytics 4 will be the new paradigm for Google Analytics, and you need to be ready.
 RSM has been working with several of our clients to prepare them for the switch.
-If you need an action plan or a complete setup of a GA4 property, we can help.
-Reach out to us today to discuss your options.
+If you need some help upgrading to Google Analytics 4, RSM would love to work with you.
+Just fill out this form to get in touch with us.